Duncan Sommerville: Work in New Zealand

 In 1915 Sommerville went to New Zealand to take up the Chair of Pure and Applied Mathematics at the Victoria College of Wellington.

-Duncan became interested in honeycombs and wrote "Division of space by congruent triangles and tetrahedra" in 1923.
+He became interested in honeycombs and wrote "Division of space by congruent triangles and tetrahedra" in 1923.
 The following year he extended results to n-dimensional space.

 He also discovered the Dehn–Sommerville equations for the number of faces of convex polytopes.

 Sommerville used geometry to describe the voting theory of a preferential ballot.
 He addressed Nanson's method where n candidates are ordered by voters into a sequence of preferences.
 Sommerville shows that the outcomes lie in n ! simplexes that cover the surface of an n − 2 dimensional spherical space.

 When his Introduction to Geometry of N Dimensions appeared in 1929, it received a positive review from B. C. Wong in the American Mathematical Monthly.

 Sommerville was co-founder and first secretary of the New Zealand Astronomical Society (1920).
 He was President of Section A of the Australasian Association for the Advancement of Science meeting, Adelaide (1924).
 In 1926 he became a fellow of the Royal Astronomical Society.

 He died in New Zealand on 31 January 1934.